-All clear given after blowout along pipeline in southwestern St. Helena Parish; felt 1.5 miles away
+All clear given after blowout along natural gas pipeline in southwestern St. Helena Parish; felt 1.5 miles away

 "My entire house shook like a bomb went off," said Donald Fry, who lives about a quarter-mile away from the blast site.
 "We're getting out of here in case there is a gas leak."

 Law enforcement officers said the scene was along Nesom Road between Pine Grove in St. Helena Parish and Watson in northern Livingston Parish.
-Officials said a pressure buildup in a natural gas line caused the blowout.

-Carey Dover, who lives west of Greensburg about 10 miles from the blast site, wrote to WBRZ to report feeling the blast.
+Carey Dover, who lives west of Greensburg, about 10 miles from the blast site, wrote to WBRZ to report feeling the blast.

 "I felt the boom and it rattled floors and windows," Dover wrote.
 "I am between 12 to 15 miles as the crow flies.